 How Much Compensation Can I Claim For A Cycle Bike Courier Accident?

+By Mark Ainsdale.
+Last Updated 9th August 2021.
+Welcome to our bike courier accident claims guide.
 Have you ever wondered how much compensation you could claim from a bike courier injury?
-Our specialist personal injury solicitors can help you make a no win no fee compensation claim.
+Our specialist personal injury solicitors can help you make cycle accident claims.

-Many people consider cycling to be a safer mode of travelling than driving but bike injuries can result in serious complications, and in some cases death.
+Many people consider cycling to be a safer mode of travelling than driving, but bike injuries can result in serious complications, and some cases, death.
 Bike couriers are very popular in big cities, particularly London, due to traffic congestion.
 This inevitably means that the number of road traffic accidents involving cyclists is likely to increase alongside the rise in cyclists.
 Cyclists are extremely vulnerable to road accidents, especially if they lack appropriate protective gear.
-Reports have shown that every week about 1000 cyclists are involved in an incident or accident in the UK.
+Reports have shown that about 1000 cyclists are involved in an incident or accident in the UK every week.
 The odds of getting injured are very high should a cyclist get involved in a collision with a vehicle or encounter other potential hazards such as potholes.

-If you were involved in a bike courier accident that was not your fault you may be entitled to an accident compensation claim.
-Legal Expert are experienced solicitors who have dealt with and won many cases for compensation.
-Give us a call today to see how we can help you with your claim.
+If you’re in a bike courier accident that was not your fault, you may be entitled to an accident compensation claim.
+Legal Expert are experienced solicitors who deal with and win many cases for compensation.
+Request a call today to see how we can help you with your bike courier accident claims.

 Select A Link